 - Envoy de Kingmaker a.k.a.
 Ziggy, bay roan stallion.
 Planned A.I. with Fiddlehead Astrid for a ~2021 foal.
 Owner: Sheila Enochs of Maine.

-Jane, Lead Wanna-be Horse Whisperer and Poo-Picker Extraordinaire is a Registered Nurse specializing in the field of neurology and neurosurgery (wear your helmet!).
-She has been working with ponies going on five years.
-An early experience in college with a lesson horse jumping in Michigan sowed the seed for a passion that would not take root 'til later in life when opportunity presented itself.
-She learned the true meaning of "green on green means black and blue," after apprenticing first with a natural horsemanship specialist and an uber green, neglected Percheron.
-Later in this somewhat haphazard journey, it was kismet when she met her first Fell pony just by happenstance while running at a local wilderness area.
-Her jaw dropped at at the beauty and calm demeanor of this creature in-training.
-Shortly thereafter, Jane embarked on a mentor-ship with her pony and enjoyed participating in the development of other green Fell ponies with a trainer specializing in Fell and Dales ponies (whom also trained Istas).
+Jane, Lead Wanna-be Horse Whisperer and Poo-Picker Extraordinaire, at Feathered Foothill Farm has a second career in the field of neurology / neurosurgery (wear your helmet!).
+She has been working with ponies going on six years.
+An early experience in college with a steadfast jumping horse in Michigan sowed the seed for a passion that would not take root 'til later in life when opportunity presented itself many miles from home.
+She learned the true meaning of "green on green means black and blue," after apprenticing first with a natural horsemanship specialist and an uber green, older ‘n never schooled Percheron mare.
+They parted ways.
+Later in this journey for the dream horse, she met her first Fell pony by happenstance while running at a local wilderness area.
+Her jaw dropped at at the beauty and calm demeanor of this fine equine in-training.
+Shortly thereafter, joining the ranks of green-on-green once again, this time embarked on a safer mentor-ship with her pony and enjoyed participating in the development of other Fell ponies.
+The rest is history.
+Dales ponies have recently entered the equation three years ago when that love at first sight thing happened again with a fuzzy filly.
+We now have a happy herd of three British natives on our twenty sweet ‘n sassy hilly acres we call home.

 Jane's horsemanship is a blend of truths, strategies, and wisdom gleaned from spending many hours studying mentors, as well as reading as much as she can about equine behavior.
 With an inventive approach and a nod to equine science, she has reached beyond past errs, sifted through half-truths.
 It has been, and will forever be, an infinite learning curve with these creatures as they are deep, soulful, willful, curious and complex with their own stories to tell.
 One just has to listen.
 And take the time it takes.